 he program leading to the Master of Rehabilitation Counseling offers the opportunity for students to learn the concepts and skills needed in vocational and adjustment counseling for people with disabilities.
-Rehabilitation counseling specialists work in a variety of settings, often assisting those with physical and psychosocial disabilities achieve their highest level of adjustment.
+Rehabilitation counseling specialists work in a variety of settings, often helping those with physical and psychosocial disabilities achieve their highest level of adjustment.
 They are involved in client/consumer assessment, counseling and guidance, obtaining medical and training services, and placement in the work environment.
 Many rehabilitation counselors are employed with state and federal rehabilitation agencies, rehabilitation centers, employment services, prisons, hospitals, clinics, welfare offices, educational facilities, and in research settings.
-The program offers opportunities for interested students to specialize in counseling individuals with disabilities related to chronic pain, brain injury, dementia, epilepsy, cancer and psychiatric disorders.
+The program offers opportunities for interested students to specialize in counseling individuals with disabilities related to chronic pain, brain injury, dementia, epilepsy, cancer, and psychiatric disorders.
 Opportunities for specialization in neuropsychological assessment also exist.

-An administrative link exists between this program and the Clinical Psychology doctoral program on this campus.
-As a result, there is access to certain faculty, and there may be access to psychology course work.
+An administrative link between this Program and the Clinical Psychology doctoral Program gives students access to certain faculty, and to psychology course work.